mhabbasiit/DTI/README.md

 # Description
-This repository contains python code to perform processing of Diffusion MRI data.
-At present, the only distortion correction supported is topup correction which require an extra reversed polarity acquisition
+This repository contains Python code to perform processing of Diffusion MRI data.
+At present, the only distortion correction supported is top-up correctio,n which requires an extra reversed polarity acquisition

 # Prerequisites